 You might have heard that the cooking method affects the nutrient content of the food.
 That’s true.
 But what you might not know is what method is actually best.
 In this article, I will explain how you should prepare some common vegetables and legumes for maximal nutrient content.

 Before I go through the best cooking methods it is important to consider some different aspects.
 First of all, some vegetables are tastier when prepared through one method than another.
 For example, some people prefer raw broccoli and some people prefer them boiled.
-This is important because you should enjoy the food that you eat and not just eat it because it is nutritious, even though that is a huge plus 😉 Heating vegetables can modify not only the texture but also the flavor, appearance, and safety of the food.
+This is important because you should enjoy the food that you eat and not just eat it because it is nutritious, even though that is a huge plus!
+Heating vegetables can modify not only the texture but also the flavour, appearance, and safety of the food.